ustcsiwei88/SmallVPN/Readme.md

 ### SmallVPN

-This is the homepage or SmallVPN, a VPN built for school projects.
-It is implemented in userspace and quite simple, but it's highly performant.
+This is the homepage for SmallVPN, a VPN built for a school project.
+It is implemented completely in the userspace and is quite simple, but it is highly performant.

 The SSL version: AES128-SHA